ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 Anyway, you ever wonder what happens when you mix a game from the 2000s and a broken pp farm map?
 I did, and you're about to find out.

 [twierdza 98](https://osu.ppy.sh/beatmapsets/2111334#taiko) is a mash-up of everyone's beloved *Sandstorm* and everyone's hated [navi 98](https://osu.ppy.sh/beatmapsets/1856862#taiko), with a touch of an absolute classic — *Stronghold: Crusader*.
-This remix is also very special due to it being made by the mapset host himself — [knibblet](https://osu.ppy.sh/users/6922240)!
+This remix is also very special due to it being made by the mapset host himself — ::knibblet::{ user-id=6922240 }!

 Exhibiting a total of 12 taiko difficulties ranging from 5 to 10 stars, you're bound to find a difficulty tailored perfectly to your skill level.
 Most of the mappers are also part of the [#1 Sigma Team](https://osu.ppy.sh/teams/4112), and as far as gameplay gimmicks go, they got you covered.
 Streams?
 Finishers?
 SV?
 You name it!
 This set has it all.